Native vs Hybrid Application

 1. Saves development time

 Developing hybrid apps saves development time as developers need to use a single codebase for developing an app for multiple platforms.
 In today’s digital landscape, it becomes important for developers to market the app quickly.
-Also, hybrid app developers can speed up the development process using various libraries such as Xamarin and PhoneGap.
+Additionally, hybrid app developers can speed up the development process using various libraries such as Xamarin and PhoneGap.

 2. Work across multiple platforms